-Both foundations and associations fall under the category of “societal organizations with legal entity status,” while all other NPOs are categorized as societal organizations without legal entity status.
+Foundations and incorporated associations fall under the category of “societal organizations with legal entity status,” while all other NPOs are categorized as “societal organizations without legal entity status.”

-Articles 5 and 6 of Law No. 17 of 2013 on “the goals and functions of Societal Organizations” allow for the Ministry of Home Affairs to have control over the activities of all forms of NPOs.
-For foundations, regulations are provided in the Law on Foundations, but associations and other societal organizations without legal entity status do not have a detailed regulatory framework.
+Articles 5 and 6 of the Law on Societal Organizations provide for the Ministry of Home Affairs to have control over the activities of all forms of NPOs.
+For foundations, regulations are provided in the Law on Foundations.
+Associations and societal organizations without legal entity status do not have a detailed regulatory framework.

-Under Law No. 16 of 2001, a foundation is defined as a non-membership legal entity, established based on the separation of assets, and intended as a vehicle for attaining certain purposes in the social, religious, or humanitarian fields (Article 1 section (1) Law on Foundations (2001)).
+Law No. 16 of 2001 on Foundations (hereafter Law on Foundations) came into effect in August 2002 and was amended by Law No. 28 of 2004, which came into effect in October 2004.
+The Law on Foundations defines a foundation as a non-membership legal entity, established based on the separation of assets, and intended as a vehicle for attaining certain purposes in the social, religious, or humanitarian fields (Law on Foundations Article 1 Section 1).

-The law stipulates that the organizational structure of a foundation must consist of three organs: the Governing Board (Badan Pembina), Supervisory Board (Badan Pengawas), and Executive Board (Badan Pengurus).
-The Governing Board delegates some functions, powers, and duties to the other organs.
+The Law stipulates that the organizational structure of a foundation must consist of three bodies: the Governing Board (Badan Pembina), Supervisory Board (Badan Pengawas), and Executive Board (Badan Pengurus).
+The Governing Board delegates some functions, powers, and duties to the other bodies.